deepclause/deepclause-desktop/README.md

 **DeepClause combines both paradigms**: Prolog handles the logical scaffolding, control flow, and symbolic reasoning, while LLMs provide natural language understanding, semantic extraction, and content generation.

+## Inspiration and Acknowlegdments
+This work has heavily been inspired the article ["Virtual Machinations: Using Large Language Models as Neural Computers"](https://queue.acm.org/detail.cfm?id=3676287).

+Additionally, we like to express our gratitude to the [SWI Prolog](https://www.swi-prolog.org/) Project in general and Jan Wielemaker in particular.
+Wihtout the decades of work that went into SWI Prolog, the development of DeepClause would not have been possible.

+## What Makes DeepClause Different?

+While this project is still at an early stage, several key design principles distinguish it from existing approaches:

+- **Declarative Workflows Over Prompts**: DeepClause combines aspects of DSPy and CodeAct by encoding agent behavior in executable code rather than system prompts.
+Each workflow step has explicit input/output constraints, ensuring type safety (to some extent) and logical consistency.
+DML programs can be written by humans or generated dynamically by LLMs, enabling a "compile-then-execute" pattern—essentially "auto-generated DSPy in Prolog."

+- **Sandboxed Execution Enables Safe Sharing**: DML runs within a custom meta-interpreter that maintains complete execution state tracking and enforces strict sandboxing.
+The tight coupling between symbolic code and LLM outputs makes prompt injections more likely to trigger recoverable errors than cause security vulnerabilities. **This security model allows DML files to be safely shared, versioned, and distributed—users can run community-contributed skills without risking system compromise, similar to how packages work in traditional programming ecosystems.**

+- **Hybrid Memory Architecture**: DeepClause separates conversational memory from execution state.
+LLM calls only occur where semantically necessary, avoiding the context pollution common in pure chat-based agents.
+This architecture enables efficient handling of long-running tasks without degradation.

+- **Native Support for Search and Backtracking**: Built on Prolog's execution model, DML naturally explores solution trees through backtracking.
+This makes it well-suited for implementing test-time compute strategies and multi-branch reasoning patterns.

+- **Reproducibility as a First-Class Concern**: Once created, DML programs can be saved, parameterized, and re-executed with consistent logical behavior—a stark contrast to the non-deterministic nature of typical LLM agents.
+This enables debugging, version control, and reliable deployment.

+- **Seamless Symbolic Integration**: As a Prolog-based system, DeepClause provides native interoperability with constraint solvers (CLP(FD), CLP(R)), knowledge graphs, theorem provers, and other symbolic reasoning tools.

+## State of the Project (as of 11/2025)

+- Very early pre-release binaries of the Desktop App for Mac OS (Arm), Linux x86-64 and Windows are available in the releases section.

+- We are releasing the core Prolog code that runs the DML execution engine only in binary form for now.
+Depending on future developments we might opt to release its source code as well.

+- Known bugs and issues:
+    - Aborting a running DML execution / agent session does not always work
+    - Probably thousands of big and small bugs everywhere

+- A pure CLI based version is currently in development, potentially with an MCP interface or another type of API.
+In case you are interested, please let us know how and if you would like to use DeepClause beyond the Desktop app.

+- We are releasing this as at a very early stage in order to collect feedback and are hoping to incite interesting discussions in the AI researcher and developer community.

+- We know our appraoch is somewhat unconventional, but somebody had to try it, I guess :-)

+- This project has been mostly developed by a single person together with a Coding Agent.
+So we hope you won't mind the relatively large amount of LLM-generated documentation and Javascript code :-)

+- **This is highly experimental software!
+Use at your own risk**

 ### Quick Introduction to the DeepClause Desktop-App

 The **DeepClause Desktop Application** is an Electron-based development environment that provides an intuitive interface for creating, managing, and executing DML (DeepClause Meta Language) programs.
-Built with React and TypeScript, the app features a modern chat-based interface where you interact with an intelligent agent that can discover existing DML skills, create new ones on-the-fly from natural language descriptions, and orchestrate complex multi-step workflows.
-The interface includes specialized panels for browsing your DML skill library, exploring workspace files, monitoring the embedded Linux VM console (V86 emulator), and managing conversation history—all synchronized through a unified state management system powered by Zustand.
+The app features a modern chat-based interface where you interact with an intelligent agent that can discover existing DML skills, create new ones on-the-fly from natural language descriptions, and orchestrate complex multi-step workflows.
+The interface includes specialized panels for browsing your DML skill library, exploring workspace files, monitoring the embedded Linux VM console (V86 emulator), and managing conversation history.

-Under the hood, the desktop app orchestrates a sophisticated three-layer architecture: the **JavaScript/Node.js layer** (Electron main process) handles file I/O, settings management, and tool integration; the **WebAssembly layer** runs the SWI-Prolog WASM module for symbolic reasoning and DML execution; and the **sandboxed V86 Linux VM** provides isolated execution for Python scripts and bash commands.
+Under the hood, the desktop app orchestrates a three-layer architecture: the **JavaScript/Node.js layer** (Electron main process) handles file I/O, settings management, and tool integration; the **WebAssembly layer** runs the SWI-Prolog WASM module for symbolic reasoning and DML execution; and the **sandboxed V86 Linux VM** provides isolated execution for Python scripts and bash commands.
 The agent system uses a hybrid planning approach—it first analyzes your request, searches for relevant existing DML files, determines if modifications or new skills are needed, then generates a multi-step execution plan.
-Each DML file can declare typed parameters (file pickers, dropdowns, multi-select) that are automatically rendered as interactive input dialogs, and execution output is streamed in real-time with support for progress indicators, structured logs, and rich markdown rendering including embedded diagrams (Mermaid), code highlighting, and workspace file previews.
+Each DML file can declare typed input parameters (file pickers, dropdowns, multi-select) that are automatically rendered as interactive input dialogs, and execution output is streamed in real-time with support for progress indicators, structured logs, and rich markdown rendering including embedded diagrams (Mermaid), code highlighting, and workspace file previews.

-Whether you're conducting research, processing data, solving logic puzzles, or building custom AI agents, the desktop app provides a polished, self-contained environment where symbolic reasoning meets neural intelligence—no terminal commands required, just natural language conversations that compile into executable logic programs.

----

-## 🎮 Basic Usage Guide
+## 🎮 Desktop App Usage Guide

 ### Setup API Keys and Tools

-Configure API Keys, tools and MCP servers in the Settings (button on top right corner).
+Configure API Keys, tools and MCP servers in the Settings dialog (button on top right corner).
 Some tools may require setting some environment variables (also possible in the Settings Dialog).

 ### Natural Language Mode